giulianopz/giulianopz.github.io/about.md

 Hi, thanks for stopping by!

 I'm Giuliano, a tiny little programmer.
 Once a linguist.

+> You probably don't know what the heck is a linguist: you are not the only one (see [here](https://www.princeton.edu/~browning/major.html) some funny and common misconceptions).

 > Computer science and linguistics may seem quite separate fields of interest but they are actually intertwined in an [eternal golden braid](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach): [people](https://link.springer.com/article/10.1007/BF01007763) thinking they can contribute to each other should come as no surprise.

 I tried to work at the intersection of these two worlds with mediocre results at uni, then I switched to a more regular job to learn programming/CS from the ground up.

 Anyway, I still keep an eye on [linguistics](https://lingbuzz.net/)/[NLP](https://arxiv.org/list/cs.CL/recent) papers and I wish to live long enough to read the 3rd edition of ["Speech and Language Processing"](https://web.stanford.edu/~jurafsky/slp3/).